DannyD98/Budget-Manager/README.md

 ﻿# Budget-Manager

 ## App usage
-The app will be used for Bachelor degree thesis and general purpose
+The app will be used for Bachelor degree thesis

 ## Icons
 Icons by [Icons8](https://icons8.com/)